hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

 **To reference user variables**, use the `var.` prefix followed by the variable name.
 For example, `${var.foo}` will interpolate the `foo` variable value.
-If the variable is a mapping, then you can reference static keys in the map with the syntax `var.MAP.KEY`.
-For example, `${var.amis.us-east-1}` would get the value of the `us-east-1` key within the `amis` variable that is a mapping.
+If the variable is a map, then you can reference static keys in the map with the syntax `var.MAP.KEY`.
+For example, `${var.amis.us-east-1}` would get the value of the `us-east-1` key within the `amis` variable that is a map.

 **To reference attributes of your own resource**, the syntax is `self.ATTRIBUTE`.
 For example `${self.private_ip_address}` will